-Dave is the author of Rich Democracies, Poor People and co-editor of The Oxford Handbook of the Social Science of Poverty (both with Oxford University Press).
-In recent years, he has published articles on the politics of socialized healthcare across rich democracies in Journal of Health Politics, Policy and Law; on brokers and the earnings of female sex workers in India in the American Sociological Review; how universal or targeted social policies influence both public opinion and poverty in the American Sociological Review; testing whether immigration undermines public support for social policy in the American Sociological Review; the long-term decline of government spending in rich democracies in the Journal of European Social Policy; and on unionization and working poverty across the U.S. in the American Sociological Review.
-Among other questions, he is presently studying the measurement of permanent income, the risks of poverty, the deprivation of female sex workers in India, and the relationship between policies/institutions and poverty/well-being/health.
+David is the author of Rich Democracies, Poor People and co-editor of The Oxford Handbook of the Social Science of Poverty (both with Oxford University Press).
+In recent years, he has published articles on work-family reconciliation policies and women’s and mother’s labor market outcomes in Social Forces; extreme child poverty and the role of social policy in the U.S. in the Journal of Poverty & Social Justice; the risks of poverty, including single motherhood, in the Journal of Economic Inequality; the politics of socialized healthcare across rich democracies in Journal of Health Politics, Policy and Law; how universal or targeted social policies influence both public opinion and poverty in the American Sociological Review; testing whether immigration undermines public support for social policy in the American Sociological Review; the long-term decline of government spending in rich democracies in the Journal of European Social Policy; and on unionization and working poverty across the U.S. in the American Sociological Review.
+Among other questions, he is presently studying the measurement of permanent income, the risks of poverty, the long-arm of childhood poverty, and the relationship between policies/institutions and poverty/well-being/health.

 David has been at UCR since Fall 2015, after spending three years as Director of the Inequality and Social Policy department at the WZB Berlin Social Science Center.
 He earned a Ph.D. in Sociology and Public Affairs from Indiana University in 2001.
 He also earned an M.A. in Sociology from Indiana University 1997, and a B.A. in Sociology from the University of Minnesota in 1994.
 Prior to that, he is originally from Vermillion, South Dakota.
 He has been the recipient of the William J. Wilson Early Career Award from the American Sociological Association; the Aldi J.M.
 Hagenaars Luxembourg Income Study Memorial Award; and awards for teaching and mentoring graduate students.